by Janine Spencer, M.A., Wildlife Management

 There are four excellent sites for watching birds in Marana.

-- El Rio Preserve is a fairly easy walking area where one can see riparian and grassland species, as well as views of raptors soaring above the nearby Tucson Mountains.
+- El Rio Preserve is an easily-accessible walking area where one can see riparian and grassland species, as well as views of raptors soaring above the nearby Tucson Mountains.
+Water is present year-round, making it an ideal habitat for birds and many other animal and plant species.

-- The Crossroads Park River Walk along the Santa Cruz River is great for spotting riparian species, including many warblers, and during summer evenings bats emerge in vast numbers near the Ina Road Bridge.
+- The River Walk at Crossroads at Silverbell District Park along the Santa Cruz River is great for spotting riparian species, including many warblers, and during summer evenings, bats emerge in large numbers near the Ina Road Bridge.

 - The irrigated farm fields in Marana are especially of interest for locating raptor species.